Explainable Binary Classification of Separable Shape Ensembles: Curve FIE

+When more regular curve representations are hypothesized, convenient, and beneficial---e.g., the reconstruction of reduced dimensional shapes depicted in Figure~\ref{fig:low_dim_grain}---we reference Weierstrass approximation theorem to argue that polynomial representations are still dense in $\mathcal{C}_d$, a subset of absolutely continuous curves, over compact domains~\cite{trefethen2019approximation}.
+Therefore, with finite measurement precision in any imaging modality, we can get arbitrarily close (under measurement precision) with quasi-matrices~\cite{grey2023separable, trefethen2010householder, townsend2015continuous}.

-In short, the interpretation of Thm.~\ref{theorem:eigfuncs} motivates discretizations by $n$ curve evaluations at quadrature nodes, instead of an arbitrary sequence according to $(s_i)_{i=1}^n \sim \rho$, and discretizations are finite representations of: i) dual evaluation functionals, \ie, PRRTI-features, in a unique matrix-valued RKHS~\cite{micheli2013matrix}, and/or ii) arbitrarily good quasi-matrix approximations built from orthogonal polynomials~\cite{trefethen2010householder,townsend2015continuous}.
+In short, the interpretation of Thm.~\ref{theorem:eigfuncs} motivates discretizations by $n$ curve evaluations at quadrature nodes instead of an arbitrary sequence.
+These discretizations are finite representations of: i) dual evaluation functionals, i.e., scale invariant PRRTI-features, in a unique matrix-valued RKHS~\cite{micheli2013matrix}, and/or ii) arbitrarily good quasi-matrix approximations built from orthogonal polynomials~\cite{trefethen2010householder,townsend2015continuous}.